jmudge14/mouse/README.md

 Copyright (c) 2018 Jack Mudge
 This game and all source code is released under terms of the Gnu General Public License v3 or greater, except:
-All image files are released to the public domain.
+All image files are or were released to the public domain, see Credits.

 ## Credits